My Chef's Apron

 Instructions

-• Place frozen edamame beans in a bowl covered with water to quickly defrost, and set aside.
+• Place frozen beans in a bowl covered with water to quickly defrost, and set aside.

 • When oil is shimmering, add the plantains (you'll have to work in batches).